mrugama/AC-iOS-Unit2MidUnit/README.md

 ## Section One: Polonius Monologue

-Using the provided dataset, ```textArr``` in the PoloniusMonolueModel class,  display the next line in the monologue when the **Next Line** button is pressed.
-Display the text in a textview.
+- Using the provided dataset, ```textArr``` in the PoloniusMonolueModel class,  display the next line in the monologue when the **Next Line** button is pressed.

-Once the monologue is complete, start the speech over from the beginning.
-Match the UI Design on the gif.
+- Once the monologue is complete, start the speech over from the beginning.
+- See the gif below:

 ![](https://media.giphy.com/media/3o7aCXpsXEhOhwQan6/giphy.gif)